juliankern/raspi-heater/README.md

 - NodeJS 6 (tested with 6.9.x)
 - MongoDB (tested with 3.4.x)
 - optional:
+-- `forever` a node deamonizer, OR:
+-- `pm2` and avanced process manager, which consumes quite a lot of ressouces (wasn't able to run it on a raspberry 1, you should use `forever` instead
 -- 1602 LCD display module

 ## Setup